jonathanfrancisco/sample-node-docker-app/README.md

 1. Make an API call to POST `/seed/payments` to insert/seed payment documents on mongodb
 2. Test retrieval by calling API GET `/payments`

+### Accessing MongoDB Web Interface

+In this sample setup, mongo-express is also included in the docker compose services which is a a lightweight web-based administrative interface deployed to manage MongoDB databases interactively.
+The web-based interface can be access on `localhost:8081`